Aru va`en: A Keeping of the Troth

 A mother’s call, almost tender.

-The face of a dead companion, held a little too long, as though something behind it had learned the shape but not the sorrow.
+The face of a dead companion held a breath too long, as though something had learned the shape but not the sorrow.

 Harrow’s laugh came from a mouth that did not smell of Harrow.

-Sable’s song came from a throat without Sable’s fear in it.
+Sable’s song came from a throat without Sable’s trembling in it.

-Little Vey’s face appeared in the host, but without the small warm scent of ash and rain that belonged to him.
+Little Vey’s face appeared below us without the warm scent of ash and rain that belonged to him.

-One wore my own eyes and smelled of a den I had never entered.
+One wore my eyes and smelled of a den I had never entered.

 Each likeness was wrong by less than sight could name.